 If, however, you have hardware that can push 144FPS, you ought to take advantage of those extra frames by purchasing a faster monitor.
-60hz is alright, but if you’ve already spent the money on the hardware to generate those kind of frames, it’s a waste of resources to settle for less.
+60hz is alright, but if you’ve already spent the money on a high-quality CPU and graphics card, settling for less is an inefficient use of resources.
 It’s definitely worth the extra money to enjoy years of faster refresh rates.

 If 60hz is just alright, what’s the best refresh rate?

-For gaming, for 90% of players, 144hz is the golden standard for the vast majority of players.
+For gaming, 144hz is the golden standard for the vast majority of players.
 240hz monitors are slowly becoming more affordable, but even now the cheaper ones hover around the $260 price point.
 360hz monitors are still outrageously expensive, and they offer very little tangible benefit over 240hz, if any.
 Every step up offers diminishing returns in smoothness; 240hz is better than 144hz, but only by a little bit, whereas 144hz is noticeably quicker than 60hz.

 The sweet spot between price and performance right now is definitely 144hz.
 Even high-end 144hz monitors are available for less than $200, with name-brand monitors going for as low as $160.
 If you opt for an even higher refresh rate, such as 240hz, you may notice that it’s a little faster/smoother than 144hz, but not very noticeably so.